DongkyunKimHanyang/KNHANES_CVD/README.md

 `--label`: Name of target column.
 `--data_path`: Path of prepared CSV file.
 `--model`: Choose a machine learning model among ['SVM','RandomForest','LightGBM','MLP'].
-`--VIF`: Whether to excute VIF filtering.
+`--VIF`: Boolean argument for VIF filtering.
-`--Boruta`: Whether to excute BorutaSHAP filtering.
+`--Boruta`: Boolean argument for BorutaSHAP filtering.
-`--train`: Whether to train the model.If you have already trained the model, you can omit it.
+`--train`: Whether to train the model.
+True: training & evaluation, False: only evaluation

 Training and evaluation results are automatically created in the ./result directory.